huggingface/blog/musicgen-inference.md

         return [{"generated_audio": prediction}]
 ```

-Then, we will create a `requirements.txt` file containing dependencies to run the above code.
-In this case, it is below.
+Then, we will create a `requirements.txt` file containing the dependencies we need to run the code:

 ```
 transformers==4.31.0